Applifier/unity-ads-s2s-callback-example/README.md

 The [Unity Ads dashboard](http://dashboard.unityads.unity3d.com) does not currently provide a way for you to configure the S2S Redeem Callback URL.
 To set the callback URL, you will need to submit a request to [Unity Ads Support](mailto:unityads-support@unity3d.com).

+> Unity Ads only supports one callback URL per game profile.

-When you contact support, be sure to provide the following information:
+When you contact support, please provide the following information:

 * Your developer ID
-* The game ID of each game profile or platform
+* The game ID of each game profile
 * The base callback URL for each game ID

 The base callback URL should consist of two parts:

-1. The URL where [callback.php]() will be hosted on your server
+1. The URL where [callback.php](callback.php) will be hosted on your server
 2. The query string containing a `pid` parameter and value

 ```
 http://mydomain.com/callback.php?pid=12345
 ```

 The `pid` parameter is equivalent to your game ID.
-The callback script uses it to determine which `secret` is used to sign the query string of the callback.
+The callback script uses it to determine which _secret_ is used to sign the query string of the callback.

-> The `secret` is provided to you by Unity Ads Support when you request to have your base callback URL set.
-The value is unique to each game ID.
+> The _secret_ is provided to you by Unity Ads Support when you request to have your base callback URL set.
+The value of the _secret_ is unique to each game profile.

 The `oid`, `sid`, and `hmac` parameters are added to the query string of the base callback URL when the callback is triggered.